10 things I wish I knew before going to Greenland

 5. Greenlandic National Museum

 Travel to the Greenland National Museum just behind the Old Colonial Harbour to discover great and very interesting facts about the history of Greenland.
-The largest museum of cultural history in Greenland brings together historical artefacts and photographs from all around the world, so in case if you won't have time to travel all the island during your trip, you can get an idea about the rest of the island simply by visiting this museum.
+The largest museum of cultural history in Greenland brings together historical artefacts and photographs from all around the world, so in case if you won't have time to travel all over the island during your trip, you can get an idea about the rest of the island simply by visiting this museum.
 Greenland National Museum has exhibits documenting a large part of Greenland's history over the course of 4,500 years: from the first Arctic Stone Age civilizations, the Norse colonies, to the emergence of Thule culture.

 6. Ilulissat Icefjord